runanywhere-sdks

 name: 'Piper US English',

-url: 'https://github.com/RunanywhereAI/sherpa-onnx/releases/download/runanywhere-models-v1/vits-piper-en_US-lessac-medium.tar.bz2',
+url: Uri.parse('https://github.com/RunanywhereAI/sherpa-onnx/releases/download/runanywhere-models-v1/vits-piper-en_US-lessac-medium.tar.gz'),

-modality: ModelCategory.textToSpeech,
+modality: ModelCategory.MODEL_CATEGORY_SPEECH_SYNTHESIS,

 );